dmustanger/7dtd-ServerTools/README.md

 Jail shock will apply the shock buff to them if they try to leave the prison area.

-If you send a player to jail via chat commands, are sent to jail for 60 minutes.
-Players sent via console can be adjusted to suit your needs.

 ## Net_Package_Detector
 ```xml
 <Tool Name="Net_Package_Detector" Enable="False" />